Skip to main content

 • a New Zealand boat valuation by an independent assessor.
 This is to be done at time of importation to establish the value of the craft.
 The New Zealand boat valuation will be at your cost.

-Important Note: when your ANA and supporting documents have been emailed to yachts@customs.govt.nz, you will receive an auto-reply confirming we have received your documentation.
-If you do not receive a reply email, please resend all information again.
-Remember to check your junk mail folder as well.
+Important note: when your ANA and supporting documents have been emailed to yachts@customs.govt.nz, you will receive an auto-reply.
+This confirms we have received your documentation.
+If you do not receive a reply email, check your junk mail folder.
+If you still cannot find a reply from us, resend all information again.

 What to do if your travel plans change after submitting your ANA